johnpuddephatt/hidinginplainsight/src/cinemas/grosvenor-picture-theatre.md

 address: Corner of Camp Road and Servia Road, Woodhouse
 description: "The Grosvenor Picture Theatre was a 400 seat cinema in Woodhouse, it was situated at the corner of Camp Road, which no longer exists.
-When the cinema closed, the building was used as a gym for a time.  "
+When the cinema closed, the building was used as a gym for a time.
+At present, we have no clear imagery of the cinema during its heyday. "
 ---